This outstanding Argentine malbec delivers deep fruit flavors for just $15

 Agrelo, Mendoza, Argentina, $15

 The purple ruby color of this wine promises intensity, and the flavors deliver with notes of blackberry, blueberry, violets, wild thyme and rosemary.
 This exciting wine is made with organic grapes and aged in concrete, which gives the wine a little rustic texture while allowing the top-quality fruit to shine.
-A terrific bargain for the price.
+A terrific bargain.
 Alcohol by volume: 14 percent.

 Imported and distributed by Kysela: Available in the District at Magruder’s, Rodman’s.
 Available in Maryland at Beer Wine & Co. and Georgetown Square Wine and Beer in Bethesda; Beers & Cheers Too, Downtown Crown Wine and Beer and Finewine.com in Gaithersburg; Bethesda Co-Op in Cabin John; the Bottle Shop in Potomac; Columbia Fine Wine & Spirits in Columbia; Locavino and Snider’s Super Foods in Silver Spring; Maple Lawn Wine & Spirits in Fulton; Old Town Market in Kensington; River Hill Wine & Spirits in Clarksville; Ronnie’s Beverage Warehouse in Forest Hill; Westside Wine Cellar and Beer in Derwood.
-Available in Virginia at Balducci’s (Alexandria, McLean); Brookland Park Market and Strawberry Street Market in Richmond; the Caboose Market & Cafe in Ashland; Dominion Wine and Beer in Falls Church; Locke Store in Millwood; Puck’s Market in Henrico; Sperryville Corner Store in Sperryville.
+Available in Virginia at Balducci’s (Alexandria, McLean), Brookland Park Market and Strawberry Street Market in Richmond, the Caboose Market & Cafe in Ashland, Dominion Wine and Beer in Falls Church, Locke Store in Millwood, Puck’s Market in Henrico, Sperryville Corner Store in Sperryville.

 Domaine Chaume-Arnaud Cotes du Rhone 2018